 Divorcing a narcissist can be an emotional nightmare that leaves you drained, confused, and exhausted.
 It's important to invest in one-on-one therapy.
 Look for a licensed mental health provider who has treated narcissists, those suffering from narcissistic abuse, and/or partners who are trying to end a relationship with a narcissist.
 Make sure to check in regularly with your therapist before, during, and after your divorce.

-When you’re in the throes of a divorce with a difficult personality, settlement may be impossible.
+When you're in the throes of a divorce with a high-conflict person, settlement may be impossible.
 Trying to work things out with your narcissistic ex may even make things worse.
 A narcissist will take what you say out of context, twist your words, or even worse, tell blatant lies about your conduct.
-While your case is pending, it’s best to hire an attorney to represent you and take over all communications with your spouse.
+While your case is pending, it's best to hire an attorney to represent you and take over all communications with your spouse.

 A lawyer can also explain your rights and make sure you aren't being bullied into an unfair settlement agreement.
 If you end up in a nasty court battle, your attorney will be able to represent you in court—essential when you have a narcissist on the other side.

 You may need to hire (or re-hire) an attorney after your divorce is over as well.
 Narcissists can have a hard time following agreements, even those in writing.
 They may disobey the final divorce decree and court orders, which will cost you time and money to enforce.
 For example, even if your spouse agreed to pay a certain amount of support, after the case is over, your ex may begin to miss payments or complain about paying.
 Hiring an attorney who can threaten an enforcement action in court may be enough to get the narcissist to comply.